aekendig/2024-10-24-mndnr/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    In-person participants must bring a laptop.
+    In-person participants must bring a laptop and a lunch.
 All participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
   {% else %}
     Participants must have access to a computer with a